 It’s when you create a subset of your audience based on one or more shared features and market to them based on this.

-Marketing CRMs allow you to organize data and create marketing lists based on this data – which enables segmented marketing.
+Marketing CRM allows you to organize data and create marketing lists based on this data – which enables segmented marketing.
 This can be based on marketing engagement, survey results, industry vertical, decision-making stage, buying lifecycle, and more.

-With these segmented lists, you can market to them with far more targeted and relevant messaging.
+With these segmented lists, you can market to different groups of people with far more targeted and relevant messaging.

-Customer engagement data is incredibly valuable for not only understanding how your marketing converts into sales, but it’s also valuable for creating sales.
+Customer engagement data is incredibly valuable for not only understanding how your marketing materials convert into sales, but it’s also valuable for creating a sales funnel.

 Here’s an example of how this works: